camlbrown/AutoMD-SAXS/README.md

 ```bash
 sh simulation_setup.sh -p *Protein*.pdb -s *SAXS*.dat
 ```
-- Flag -s is optional.
+- -s flag is optional.
 Running without -s will not invoke SAXS-based trajectory analysis
 - Outputs the directory ```*Protein*_simulation ```
 - User will be prompted to answer questions related to their system.
 Answers outputted as variables to ```/AutoMD-SAXS/*Protein*_simulation/configurations.txt ```